GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ---
-title: Compression using gsutil & Compute Engine for same bucket
+title: Bulk Compression using gsutil & Compute Engine for same bucket
-description: This tutorial is intented to provide an alternate way to compress the data already exisitng in a bucket.
+description: This tutorial is intented to provide a simpler way to compress the data already exisitng in a bucket.
 author: RahulDubey391
 tags: gsutil, Google Cloud Storage, Google Compute Engine, Compression, gzip
 date_published: 2023-02-01